MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-overview.md

 ---
 title: Working with Feedback work items
 description: Microsoft Collaborate Feedback items can be bugs, feature requests or any task associated with an engagement.
-Feedback forms can be customized based on each engagement.
-author: ikhapova
+author: LinChristie
-ms.author: ikhapova
+ms.author: chlin
 ms.date: 12/12/2017
-keywords: feedback, engagements, work items, bugs, feature requests, Collaborate permissions, Microsoft Connect, SysDev Bug, Dev Center bugs
 ---

-# Feedback
+# MS Collaborate Feedback

-## Overview

 The [Feedback Hub](https://support.microsoft.com/en-us/help/4021566/windows-10-send-feedback-to-microsoft-with-feedback-hub-app) is a common mechanism for submitting bugs, issues and suggestions to Microsoft.
 For organizations that are collaborating with Microsoft, MS Collaborate provides additional functionality that enables organizations and users to collaborate on feedback work items.
 Feedback can be configured in different ways to enable the functionality needed to support each specific collaboration.